Humour, Popular Culture, Trivia, Etc.

 2012: Sorabji Featured as Background Music in a Documentary on Yoga

 On 5 January 2012 a feature-length documentary entitled Breath of the Gods: A Journey to the Origins of Modern Yoga, by the German director Jan Schmidt-Garre, who has already produced several documentaries on music and musicians, has its theatrical release in Germany.
-A clip available on YouTube has Pastiche on the Hindu Merchant’s Song from “Sadko” by Rimsky-Korsakov (1922; 4 pp.) played by Marc-André Hamelin as background music.
+A file available on YouTube uses the Pastiche on the Hindu Merchant’s Song from “Sadko” by Rimsky-Korsakov (1922; 4 pp.) played by Marc-André Hamelin as background music.
 Sorabji is mentioned by the director on page Filming (in) the Orient.
 Schmidt-Garre directed the DVD Marc-André Hamelin: No Limits, released as part of the series Legato: The World of the Piano (EuroArts 2055788; 2007).

-Late 2000s: Sorabji on Social Networking Websites
+Late 2000s and After: Sorabji on Social Networking Websites

-Last modified: 2013-03-11
+Last modified: 2024-03-05

-© Marc-André Roberge 2013
+© Marc-André Roberge 2024

 Sorabji Resource Site (SRS)